 default node pool.

-The diagram below shows a cluster configured with two node pools for Domino, one named
+The following diagram shows a cluster configured with two node pools for

 default and one named